 Those standards started with Michael Murphy and Frank Dittenhafer combining their talents in Baltimore in the mid-1980s.
 After setting up shop in just two rooms within the Cokesbury Building at 516 North Charles Street in the Mt.
-Vernon neighborhood of Baltimore, the business expanded until it had to move to larger quarters at 800 North Charles Street.
+Vernon neighborhood of Baltimore, the business expanded until it had to move to larger quarters.
 It operated at the second location for 20 years, until 2010, which proved to be a fateful year for the firm.

 Murphy had been the more public face of the firm, says Dittenhafer, who concentrated on the firm’s architectural designs.